OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 The manifest that the generator creates contains a placeholder value for the `SupportUrl` element that's not a valid URL.
 To prevent the file from failing validation, complete the following steps:

-1. In the root directory of the project, add a new file named **support.html**.
+1. In the root directory of the project, create a new file named **support.html** and add the following markup.

-1. Add the following markup to the **support.html** file and save the file.

     ```html
     <!DOCTYPE html>